 - The Browser Client will also be automatically configured for you.

 tp-store://showwill be interpreted as

 tp-collection://root(see Custom URL Schemes for article-based apps for more info).

 You can of course still change all imported settings afterwards!
-All Browse Grid Styles and Cell Styles are editable, as they are for any article-based app!
+All browse grid styles and item styles are editable, as they are for any app!

 There is a difference in the way entitled content is being handled in issue-based apps and article-based app.

 - For issue-based apps: no thumbnails are visible for unentitled content.

 - For article-based apps: thumbnails are visible for unentitled content and a reader will need to login after tapping/clicking on the content that requires entitlements.

 If you choose to upload and import the Build Setting of your issue-based app as well, the following extra things will be imported: